Practical how-to guide

 Guide Navigation

-Use this as the base formula, then choose a regional recipe below for exact seasoning and serving style.
+Use this as the base formula for homemade kebab, kabob, or kabab, then move into the regional pages for exact seasoning, bread, and serving style.

 Ingredients

-• 150 g lamb tail fat, beef fat, or chicken thigh fat when needed
+• 150 g lamb tail fat, beef fat, or extra chicken thigh fat for minced kebabs

 • 2 teaspoons fine salt